scuderiricky/prodyna_project/README.md

 # prodyna_project

-Create in the resource folder (src/main/resources/) "config.properties" with three attributes <br />
+Create in the resource folder (src/main/resources/) "config.properties" with three attributes. <br />
 In this config file write those three attributes: <br />

 bingApiKey={your key} <br />